hawkinswood/prettygoodsecurity/content/pages/tailscale/index.md

 ### Device Authorization

-- More relevant for multi-user tailnets
+- More relevant for multi-user Tailnets
 - Can require admin approval for new devices
 - Enable via admin console settings
 - New devices from non-admins will be in pending state